konik32/openrest/README.md

 ## @ExpressionValid

-`@ExpressionValid` is a annotation to mark DTO fields that will be validated with SpEL expression
+`@ExpressionValid` is an annotation to mark DTO fields that will be validated with SpEL expression

 `@ExpressionValid` parameters: